bendi91/ApexBootcamp_TasteTrend/README.md

 ## What this does

-TasteTrend ingests review data from four restaurant locations (each with different schemas, rating scales, and data quality issues), cleans and standardizes it, embeds review text into a vector database, and answers natural-language questions about ratings, sentiment, and customer feedback through a REST API.
+TasteTrend ingests review data from four restaurant locations, cleans and standardizes it, embeds review text into a vector database, and answers natural-language questions about ratings, sentiment, and customer feedback through a REST API.

 ## Architecture